emanzindani/Wardrobify/README.md

         - Created 2 views: list of hats and details for one hat.
         - GET and POST methods added to the list of hats.
 For the POST: called the PREXELS API to get a picture of a hat and have it stored into the newly created hat object.
         - GET, DELETE and PUT methods to the detailed hat object.
+    - updated the polling method to poll the "location" value object from the wardrobe microservice.
     - checked that everything is working fine inside the Insomnia.

 - Frond End: